harvardinformatics/informatics-website/docs/resources/tutorials/pangenome-cactus-minigraph.md

 E   seqdir/e.fa
 ```

-There is much more information about the Cactus-minigraph input file in the [official documentation for cactus-minigraph :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#interface){:target="_blank"}, including how to run the pipeline with diploid assemblies.
+There is much more information about the Minigraph-Cactus input file in the [official documentation for Minigraph-Cactus :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#interface){:target="_blank"}, including how to run the pipeline with diploid assemblies.
 There is also an example input file for a small test dataset [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeastPangenome-local.txt){:target="_blank"} or at `tests/yeast-minigraph/yeastPangenome-local.txt`.
 For more info, see section: [Test dataset](#test-dataset).

 ### Reference sample

-Cactus-minigraph requires that you select one sample as a reference sample [for a variety of reasons :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#reference-sample){:target="_blank"}.
+Minigraph-Cactus requires that you select one sample as a reference sample [for a variety of reasons :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#reference-sample){:target="_blank"}.
 Keep these in mind as you prepare your inputs.
 The reference sample will be indicated in the Snakemake config file (outlined below).
 For instance, if I wanted my reference sample in the above file to be **C**, I would put the string `C` in the `reference:` line of the Snakemake config file.

 ### Preparing the Snakemake config file

 !!! tip "Be sure to start with the example config file as a template!"

-    The config for the Cactus-minigraph test data can be found at [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeast-minigraph-cfg.yaml){:target="_blank"} or at `tests/yeast-minigraph/yeast-minigraph-cfg.yaml` in your downloaded cactus-snakemake repo.
+    The config for the Minigraph-Cactus test data can be found at [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeast-minigraph-cfg.yaml){:target="_blank"} or at `tests/yeast-minigraph/yeast-minigraph-cfg.yaml` in your downloaded cactus-snakemake repo.
 Be sure to use this as the template for your project since it has all the options needed! **Note: the partitions set in this config file are specific to the Harvard cluster.
 Be sure to update them if you are running this pipeline elsewhere.**

     Additionally, a blank template file is located [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/config-templates/minigraph-config-template.yaml){:target="_blank"} or at `config-templates/minigraph-config-template.yaml` in your downloaded cactus-snakemake repo.